-Northerly latitude?
-Try the Quadrantids | EarthSky.org
+Dark skies for 2019’s Quadrantid meteors | EarthSky.org

 So the exact story behind the Quadrantids’ parent object remains somewhat mysterious.

-Bottom line: The first major meteor shower of 2017, and every year, the Quadrantid meteor shower, will probably be at its best in the hours between midnight and dawn January 3 or 4.
-This shower is best for the Northern Hemisphere because its radiant point is far to the north on the sky’s dome.
+Bottom line: The first major meteor shower of 2019, and every year, the Quadrantid meteor shower, will probably be at its best in the hours between midnight and dawn January 4.
+Fortunately, in 2019, the absence of moonlight means dark skies for this year’s annual Quadrantid meteor shower.

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.